 If Ally does not provide an OCRed version (because the computer can't recognize the text properly), consider whether your PDF is legible enough to use.
-You may need to find a cleaner version.
+You may need to find a clearer version.

 What am I Responsible For?

 Faculty are NOT expected to tag PDFs.
 If you are teaching one of the fully-online, asynchronous courses built during the 14-week "Teaching Online at Emerson" course offered by ITG, you will submit your PDFs to ITG for remediation, including tagging.
-For all other courses, you're only responsible for providing clean, easily readable PDFs with searchable text as explained above.
+For all other courses, you're only responsible for providing clear, easily readable PDFs that can be OCRed as explained above.